 - Flying is the best and most convenient way to cover Australia’s large distances in a short time.
 Australia has several domestic airlines that serve all state capital cities and many regional towns.
 There is stiff competition between carriers, meaning that great bargains are often available, especially if you book in advance.
 Tickets can be booked online via the airlines’ websites:

 - Most travelers will rent a car for at least a part of their journey, with car rental companies present at major airports and central city locations.
-This indeed the easiest and cheapest way of getting around the country.
+This is indeed the easiest and cheapest way of getting around the country.
 Australia has a vast network of well-maintained roads, providing some of the most beautiful drives in the world, such as the Great Ocean Road which hugs Victoria’s magnificent coastline.

 - Train travel is a convenient, affordable and scenic way to explore Australia.
 Tickets can be booked online via the several train companies that operate in Australia: